ZonyLaw/TradePro/README.md

 This app gives you some insights on potential targets and profits based on current prices.
 It uses machine learning to capture what trade is expected within a specific timeframe.

+Currently it is still underdevelopment and only provide one product.
+The main structure is there but will need cleaning up.

 ## Table of Contents

 - [TradePro](#TradePro)